Incident Workflows

 Until an Incident Workflow is published, it exists as a draft.
 Draft Incident Workflows will not run, even when they have fully configured triggers.
 If you leave the workflow builder before an Incident Workflow has been published, it will remain in a draft state.

-When you edit a published Workflow it creates a draft version, where changes can be safely made without affecting the published version.
+When you edit a published workflow, it creates a draft version where changes can be safely made without affecting the published version.
 You can only have one draft at a time.
-When you publish a draft, it will replace the previous live version.
+When you publish a draft, it replaces the previous live version.

 Edit an Incident Workflow